Staff Education and Project Expertise

 - Mike Nardolilli, Executive Director; BSFS – Economics, JD – Law, Certificate – Executive Non-Profit Management

-- Wendy Wang, Accountant; BS – Business Administration, MS – Accounting
+- Wendy Wang, Senior Accountant; BS – Business Administration, MS – Accounting

 The focus on water resources spans a range of activities, including managing the river for water supply during droughts, forecasts of demand, flood control, and source water protection.
 The water resources knowledge of the staff through the ICPRB Section for Cooperative Water Supply Operations on the Potomac (CO-OP) coordinates the water supply withdrawals of the three major metropolitan-area water utilities that rely on Potomac River water for over 400 million gallons per day to meet the thirst of the capital region.
 The unit conducts research to support future water supply needs of the metropolitan area, and studies how the existing system can be improved.